hen900/magic_toolbox_auto/README.md

 - W42_L50_NMOS_1_8_.gds

 This is a 1.8V NMOS of width 42 microns and length 50 microns.
-Any convetntion could be used here according to user preference.
+Any convention could be used here according to user preference.

 An example of the naming convention **defined by skywater** for **device names** is:
 - sky130_fd_pr__pfet_01v8